Fedir Khrystenko: Early life and career

 Fedir Volodymyrovych Khrystenko was born on 11 October 1983 in the village of Starohnativka, in Ukraine's eastern Donetsk Oblast.
 He is a graduate of Donetsk National University.
 He is the founder of Istholdkapital TOK.
 Before founding Istholdkapital, Khrystenko was involved in the transportation industry.

-During the 2014 Ukrainian presidential election, Khrystenko was head of Petro Poroshenko's campaign in Ukraine's 49th electoral district.

 Political career

 In the 2019 Ukrainian parliamentary election, Khrystenko ran for the position of People's Deputy of Ukraine in Ukraine's 46th electoral district.
 He was the candidate of Opposition Platform — For Life (OPZZh).
 Khrystenko was successfully elected, defeating Servant of the People candidate Rodion Voshchanov with 38.01% of the vote to Voshchanov's 25.60%.
 In the Verkhovna Rada (Ukraine's parliament), he is a member of the Verkhovna Rada Committee on Agriculture and Land Policies.
 He is considered to have been associated with Dmytro Firtash's group within OPZZh.

 During 2019, Khrystenko only proposed one bill.
 The same year, he declared his assets to be ₴114 million in cash.

 On 22 February 2022, just prior to the 2022 Russian invasion of Ukraine, Khrystenko did not vote for a bill in the Verkhovna Rada to condemn the recognition of the Donetsk People's Republic and the Luhansk People's Republic by Russia.
 It was reported by the anti-corruption non-governmental organisation Chesno that Khrystenko and his wife had fled Ukraine following the beginning of the invasion, and that Khrystenko had not been present for any meeting of the Verkhovna Rada since the invasion.
+Khrystenko was subsequently reported to be living in the United Arab Emirates but was eventually arrested in Ukraine in unspecified circumstances on charges of treason.
+The Security Service of Ukraine had previously accused Khrystenko of working with the Russian Federal Security Service to establish an "influence mechanism" over the leadership of an unspecified law enforcement agency between 2020 and 2021 to enable Russia to obtain sensitive information.